matthigg/leetcode/linked-lists/README.md

 # Create a Linked List

-- The tutorial can be found here:
+- A tutorial can be found here:

   1. https://www.youtube.com/watch?v=JlMyYuY1aXU